KyleMit/Presentations/NodeJs/ReadMe.md

 function MultiplyPromise(a,b) {
     return new Promise((resolve) => {
         Multiply(a, b, (result) => {
-            // resolve promise from inside callback
+            // resolve promise from in callback
             resolve(result)
         });
     });